chelseadoeleman/frontend-data/README.md

 ![dataVisualistion](./docs/images/1.png)

+[Here](./data/obaMovieData.json) is my data is set manually to create this visualisation

 ### Future additions and Bugs

 There is a major bug in my graph and in the end I wasn't able to fix this.
 I found the problem really fast, but fixing it was a whole another problem.
 Both Maikel and Folkert tried to help me fix this, but in the end we weren't able to.
 So sorry about that.